Safety

 We were also a proud pioneer and advocate in creating protocol agreements with First Nations communities in whose traditional territories we operate.

 For decades we have held these economic and stewardship agreements.
-The agreements recognize another level of government, and their traditional territory.
-The agreements include fees paid to the local communities, enshrine our desire to work with cultural interpreters and other guides, and clarify our stewardship principles, which fit the First Nations’ governments’ stewardship principles for their territories.
+The agreements formally recognize the title and rights of Indigenous governments and their traditional territory.
+They include fees paid to local communities, enshrine our desire to work with cultural interpreters and other guides, and codify our shared stewardship principles.
+As a function of these working relationships, we meet and communicate with community leaders throughout the year.

 Environmental Safety and Protection